-Established in 1979, ACS Distance Education has educated thousands of full and part-time students, many of whom have gone onto successful employment, both in industry or in their own businesses.
+Established in 1979, as Australian Horticultural Correspondence School, ACS has educated tens of thousands of full and part-time students, many of whom have gone onto successful employment, both in industry or in their own businesses.
 Others have used their courses to develop a hobby, or simply broaden their general education.

 Key differences between ACS and many other schools today are: